 When evaluating your financial aid package, make note of the type of federal student loans you are awarded.
 For undergraduates, there are two main federal loans: unsubsidized and subsidized loans.

 On Direct Subsidized Loans, the federal government covers the interest that accrues while you are enrolled in school at least half-time and during the loan’s grace period.
 These are awarded based on financial need.
-While it can seem minor, having to pay interest on the loan can significantly cut down on the amount of money you owe over the life of the loan.
+While it can seem minor, not having to pay interest on the loan for four or so years can significantly reduce the total cost of the loan.

 For a Direct Unsubsidized Loan, the borrower is responsible for paying all accrued interest.
 Financial need is not a factor in qualifying for a Direct Unsubsidized Loan.